How To Create A Daily Construction Report Template Step-By-Step

 What Is A Construction Daily Report?

-A construction daily report is a document that outlines the activities, progress and events that occurred on a construction site during a work day.
+A construction daily report is a document that summarizes activities and progress during a work day on a construction site.

 • The work completed for the day